 If the manuscript does not conform to the submission guidelines, the author will be asked to amend prior to peer review.
 The peer review process is managed online in the ScholarOne system.
 Decisions are communicated by system-generated emails to the corresponding author.

 Resubmission of revised manuscripts

-If you are asked to revise your manuscript, you will be expected to respond in detail to each point raised by reviewers and/or editors in ‘View and Respond to Decision Letter’ in Step 1 of the resubmission process.
+If you are asked to revise your manuscript, you will be expected to respond in detail to each point raised by reviewers and/or editors in ‘View and Respond to Decision Letter’ Step 1 of the resubmission process.
 If points made by reviewers are not addressed, the manuscript will be returned or rejected.

-At Step 3, remove files that have been revised and upload the revised files.
+At step 3, remove files that have been revised and upload the revised files.
 Use a different colour font to indicate all changes (including deletions) and new material in your paper, ensuring that such changes will be clear if referees print your manuscript in black and white (do not use the ‘track changes’ mode of Word).
 A clean copy (without coloured font and deletions) of the revised main document must also be uploaded.